webp-sh/webp_server_go/README.md

 ./webp-server-linux-amd64 -dump-config > config.json
 ```

-The default `config.json` may look like this.
+Here's an example of what the `config.json` file may look like by default:

 ```json
 {
   "HOST": "127.0.0.1",